 Consuming leafy greens during the monsoons however, could be a scary idea since we hear the greens get dirty and contaminated, and are prone to having a lot of germs and bacteria on them.
 Besides, a lot of our staple leafy greens like spinach and methi are too delicate to survive the torrential Indian monsoon.
-They just rot and die.
-This is what my friend Hemant (who lives on an organic orchard since the last 25 years) told me.
-And when I saw his words come alive in the life of the mamoth basil pot in my balcony, I was absolutely sure this is the gospel truth!
+They just rot and die, as did my mammoth basil pot that had till a month ago thriving in my balcony.
+My organic farmer friend Hemant from hideout farm confirms this.

-I am listing my 5 top greens (along with ways to use them) this monsoon.
+I am listing my 6 top greens (along with ways to use them) this monsoon.

 3. Poi ( Malabar spinach ) is actually a creeper and has these fleshy green leaves and stems.
 Can be cooked as saag and combined with a variety of gourds (also available during monsoon) or starches, or simply added to dals.
 Search online and you’ll find quite a few interesting recipes for this.

-5. Nal bhaaji ( did not find what it is called in English) – steamed with garlic and a bit of salt, and voila, you have a simple interesting side dish. the picture I have added is of the backside of Nal bhaji bundles.
+Nal bhaaji ( did not find what it is called in English) – steamed with garlic and a bit of salt, and voila, you have a simple interesting side dish. the picture I have added is of the backside of Nal bhaji bundles.
 I suspect it is going to be great to add into clear soups as the stems are hollow like a bamboo and will soak in the soup flavors and this is how I am going to try it the next time around.